KellyVimbaiMuraicho/100-Days-of-Python/README.md

 **length.py is an  interactive program that asks the user for their name and then tells them how many characters their name has.**

-**name_generator.py is program works by gathering two pieces of user input [a city] and a [pet's name]storing them in variables, and then combining these into a unique band name which it displays to the user.**
+**name_generator.py is program that works by gathering two pieces of user input [a city] and a [pet's name]storing them in variables, and then combining these into a unique band name which it displays to the user.**